| |

 The Weapons

-enemy from the horse.
+his enemy from the horse.
 After the sword, the lance is the knight's primary

 offensive weapon.

-weapon made of a wooden handle with a quatrefoil-shaped head.
-The mace
+A mace is a heavy weapon made of a wooden handle with a quatrefoil-shaped head.

-delivers a crushing blow to an opponent's armor with a single strike.
+The mace delivers a crushing blow to an opponent's armor with a single strike.

-horseback or in combination with a shield or another weapon.
+sword used on horseback or in combination with a shield or another weapon.
 The

-Mandoble is a longer, heavier, two-handed sword used by knights on foot
+Mandoble is a longer, heavier, two-handed sword used by knights on foot to

-to deliver powerful blows.
+deliver powerful blows.

-cross between a battle-axe and a spear.
-It is used by foot soldiers to
+This weapon is a cross between a battle-axe and a spear.
+It is used by foot

-so if the enemy was missed on the forward stroke, he could be stabbed
+weapon so if the enemy was missed on the forward stroke, he could be stabbed

 with a backward thrust.

-spiked ball attached to a wooden handle by a short chain.
-It can be used
+The bola is a spiked ball attached to a wooden handle by a short chain.
+It can

-from atop a horse or on foot.
+be used from atop a horse or on foot.
 When swung by a knight, the ball reaches

 high speeds and delivers a powerful blow to the opponent.